HypeCheck

 Red Flags to Watch For

-• Contamination risk: A documented case report found marshmallow root herbal tea contaminated with atropine (from deadly nightshade), causing severe anticholinergic poisoning requiring ICU care — buy only from verified, tested manufacturers.
+• Contamination risk: A documented case found marshmallow root herbal tea contaminated with atropine (from deadly nightshade), causing severe anticholinergic poisoning requiring ICU care — buy only from verified, tested brands.

-• Heavy metal concerns: Studies have flagged marshmallow root cough syrups for chromium, lead, and cadmium impurities — check for third-party testing certificates.
+• Heavy metal concerns: Studies have flagged marshmallow root products for chromium, lead, and cadmium impurities — check for third-party testing certificates.

-• Pregnant women should exercise extra caution — the contamination case involved a pregnant woman who required ICU hospitalization.
+• Pregnant women should exercise extra caution given the contamination risk documented in at least one case report.

 Research Sources